mdn/community-meetings/2024-03-27/agenda.md

 Questions from folks & anything to discuss

-- [How to use inline status macros?](https://github.com/orgs/mdn/discussions/654) (@onkarruikar) Need to conlude the discussion/vote so that the synchronization automation can continue.
+- [How to use inline status macros?](https://github.com/orgs/mdn/discussions/654) (@onkarruikar) Need to conclude the discussion/vote so that the synchronization automation can continue.
   - Should secure context and status macros have the same strategy?
 At the moment we've decided on a [diffrent strategy for secure context macros](https://github.com/orgs/mdn/discussions/482#discussioncomment-7825014).
 It hasn't been implemented in entire content so there is still time to change it to match the status macro strategy.

-- [Indicators & banners](https://docs.google.com/document/d/1aNnhhLuCMlG0G5r3p42eAyuy4JWJfT41S2a4XnqznA4/edit): Synchronous disucssion (is there a discussion on https://github.com/orgs/mdn/discussions/).
+- [Indicators & banners](https://docs.google.com/document/d/1aNnhhLuCMlG0G5r3p42eAyuy4JWJfT41S2a4XnqznA4/edit): Synchronous discussion (is there a discussion on https://github.com/orgs/mdn/discussions/).
 - [Writing guidelines and Glossary sections are living on islands](https://github.com/orgs/mdn/discussions/661).
 These sections need some visiblity to be recognized.